alozano-77/AWS-SAA-C02-Course/README.md

 Two options that manage how DNS works in a VPC:

 - Edit DNS hostnames
-  - If true, instances with public IPs in a VPC are given public DNS hostnames.
+  - If enabled, instances with public IPs in a VPC are given public DNS hostnames.
-  - If false, this is not available.
+  - If not enabled, this is not available.

 - Edit DNS resolution
-  - If true, instances in the VPC can use the DNS IP address.
+  - If enabled, instances in the VPC can use the DNS IP address.
-  - If false, this is not available.
+  - If not enabled, this is not available.

 ### 1.5.4.
 VPC Subnets